Ajay000786/Mycalci/README.md

 Features:

-Basic Arithmetic: Perform addition, subtraction, multiplication, and division with ease.
+Basic Arithmetic: Perform addition, subtraction, multiplication, and division with ease.<br />
-Advance Functions:  Advanced mathematical operations like factorial,root,decimal to binary.
+Advance Functions:  Advanced mathematical operations like factorial,root,decimal to binary.<br />
-Keyboard Support: Use your computer's keyboard for faster input and improved accessibility.
+Keyboard Support: Use your computer's keyboard for faster input and improved accessibility.<br />

-The Calculator Project is built using modern web technologies to ensure reliability and accessibility.
+The Calculator Project is built using modern web technologies to ensure reliability and accessibility.<br />
 The primary technologies used in this project include:

-HTML and CSS: For creating the user interface and styling the calculator.
+HTML and CSS: For creating the user interface and styling the calculator.<br />
-JavaScript: For implementing the calculator's logic and handling user interactions.
+JavaScript: For implementing the calculator's logic and handling user interactions.<br />